howerj/libforth/readme.md

 ## To-Do

-* Port this to a micro controller, and a Linux kernel module device
-* A way to integrate calls to arbitrary functions that can be loaded at run time could be added, this would be technically non portable as uintptr\_t is not guaranteed to be able to hold a function pointer (although it could index into a table of function pointers.
-The interface would take a pointer to the forth object, a pointer to the stack and the stack depth.
+* Port this to a micro controller, and a Linux kernel module device pointer to the forth object, a pointer to the stack and the stack depth.
 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
-*  The bsave and bload can be removed.
-* Add save-core, number, word (or parse), load-core, more-core to the virtual machine.
+* Add save-core, number, parse, load-core, more-core to the virtual machine.
 * Add loading in a Forth image from a memory structure, this will need to be in a portable Format.